w-lfpup/wctk-js/README.md

 ### Reactivity

 Add a `Render` controller for reactivity.
-This isn't always necessary but useful for integrating external state into an application.
+This isn't always necessary but useful for reflecting external state changes into the UI.

 The example below queues a render everytime an `observedAttribute` value changes.